-LEVEL I LEVEL II LEVEL III DANC1099 DANC2099 DANC3099 SIX credits from the following: DANC1102 DANC1201 DANC1202 DANC1401 SIX credits from the following: DANC2002 DANC2101 DANC2401 DANC2402 SIX credits from the following: DANC3001 DANC3100 DANC3102 DANC3501 DANC3502 AND: FOUN1016 / FOUN1019 FOUN1002 Foreign language 3 Free Electives AND: FOUN1201 FOUN1301 4 Free Electives DANC3801 DANC3802 AND: 6 Free Electives
+NB.
+Compulsory: A Level III research-linked course as required by the Faculty

-- \Registration in FOUN1019, reduces the number of credits which can be taken in free electives at Level I. - \\Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level. - \\\Electives MUST include at least three (3) courses outside of department of major but within the Faculty of Humanities and Education. - DANC3501 and DANC3502 require students to audition for the course or be recommended by the lecturer.
+^{}Registration in FOUN1019, reduces the number of credits which can be taken in free electives at Level I.

+^{}Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level.

+^{}Electives MUST include at least three (3) courses outside of department of major but within the Faculty of Humanities and Education.

+[†]DANC3501 and DANC3502 require students to audition for the course or be recommended by the lecturer.

-BA DRAMA (MAJOR & SPECIAL)
+BA DRAMA (MAJOR & SPECIAL) - Not offered for 2023-2024 academic year